cadred000/cadred000/README.md

 Current student at Arizona State University.
 Applied Mathematics BS with a minor in Applied Computing class of '24.
-Right now I am working on my Masters in Robotics and Autonomous Systems.
-I am interested in Robotics, Machine Learning, Statistics and Mathematics.
+Right now I am working on my Computer Science (Big Data Systems) McS.
+I am interested in Data Science, Machine Learning, Statistics and Mathematics.

 -> wherever you go, there you are <-
 - 📫 cadred000@pm.me